rahul-gharat/dronahq-docs/docs/reference/controls/file-parser.md

 Sample file is compulsory for strict mode.
 :::

 - **Dynamic Data**: For cases where your data may have varying or dynamic structures, the strict mode can be turned off from property.
 In this mode, the control allows for more flexibility, and you need not provide a sample file.
 While data flows cannot be created in the DronaHQ without a defined structure, you can still visualize and display the dynamic data in a table grid.
-Furthermore, the control offers the ability to transform such dynamic data using data queries and custom JavaScript, providing a meaningful and interactive representation to enhance data understanding. there are ways to use Dynamic data mode efficienly in DronaHQ you can understand better about it in [this](./file-parser.md/#common-issues-and-solutions-with-use-cases) section
+Furthermore, the control offers the ability to transform such dynamic data using data queries and custom JavaScript, providing a meaningful and interactive representation to enhance data understanding. there are ways to use Dynamic data mode efficiently in DronaHQ you can understand better about it in [this](./file-parser.md/#common-issues-and-solutions-with-use-cases) section

 ## How to use